 What is “capital murder” in Nevada criminal cases?

-Capital murder is a criminal homicide which potentially carries the death penalty in Nevada.
+Capital murder is a criminal homicide that potentially carries the death penalty in Nevada.
 Note that in California, capital murder is also called “special circumstances murder.”

 Do all murder convictions potentially carry the death penalty?

-No. The Nevada crime of murder is divided into two sub-crimes.
+No. Murder is divided into two sub-crimes.
 The less serious is second-degree murder, which never carries the death penalty.
 The most serious is first-degree murder, which may carry the death penalty.

 First-degree murder, in turn, includes five types of homicides:

 - Premeditated murder, where the suspect intended to kill the victim.
 This may include lying in wait, poisoning, torturing, or any other kind of willful, deliberate and premeditated killing.

 - “Felony-murder,” where the suspect killed the victim while carrying out a serious crime.
 Note that it is still considered felony-murder even if the suspect only accidentally killed the victim.
-(Learn more about the Nevada crime of felony murder.)
+(Learn more about felony murder.)

 - A homicide committed to avoid lawful arrest or lawful custody.